nathanleclaire/blog/source/_posts/2014-01-04-5-smooth-angularjs-application-tips.markdown

 }
 ```

 There's quite a bit of information here, and with more complex API calls response will be full of nested objects and arrays.
 What if we just wanted to get the `avatar_url` with `githubService.getUserAvatarUrl(username)` and didn't care about any of the other stuff?
-We can set that method up in our service using Angular's `$q` ([promise implementation](http://docs.angularjs.org/api/ng.$q)) service to return *a promise of our own*:
+We can use promise chaining to take care of this logic in the service.
+Whatever is returned from the `success` callback on our `$http.get()` call will be passed to the callback function on the promise's `then` method:

 ```js
 app.factory('githubService', function($http, $q) {